Leaders and managers are responsible for defining workplace culture.

 Benefits of a positive workplace culture

-A good reputation makes it easier to recruit the best talent, set up new business relationships and keep loyal customers coming back for more.
+A good reputation makes it easier to recruit the best talent, motivate your team, set up new business relationships and keep loyal customers coming back for more.

 Key qualities in a positive workplace culture